zalanlevai/mutest-rs/README.md

 ![Output of mutest](docs/res/output.png)

+> [!NOTE]
+> mutest-rs is primarily a research tool, but is an extremely capable mutation testing tool for all use cases.
+It was originally developed for my ongoing PhD work.

 ## Build

 > `mutest` relies on the nightly compiler toolchain. `rustup` is configured to automatically install and use the right nightly version.